vladkinoman/just-my-notes/books/best-comics-to-read.md

 - Finally, [Cerebus The Aardvark](https://en.wikipedia.org/wiki/Cerebus_the_Aardvark).
 Read it all if you can, from start to finish.
 It'll take a while, but it's a fucking masterpiece of literature, not just comic books.

-  > WARNING ABOUT CERBERUS
+  > 13: WARNING ABOUT CERBERUS
   >
   > At one point the creator gets dumped and the book mutates into a weird misogynist screed with page upon page of text and doodles masquerading as a comic.

-> I would add: Planetary, and The Authority.
+> 8: I would add: Planetary, and The Authority.

+73: A lot of classics already mentioned, I'll list some of my favorites I haven't seen mentioned yet.

+Preacher (all of it)

+Batman: Under The Red Hood

+Batman: Hush

+Batman: The Long Halloween

+Batman: Court of Owls, City of Owls, Death of the Family, Endgame

+Green Lantern: Blackest Night, Brightest Day

+The Death of Superman

+House of M

+Civil War

+Planet Hulk, World War Hulk

+Infinity Guantlet, Infinity

+Thor God of Thunder: The God Butcher, Godbomb

 68: All-Star Superman.

-> Legit one of the best comic books ever made imo and probably the best Superman story.
+> 9: Legit one of the best comic books ever made imo and probably the best Superman story.

 51: **Maus** by Art Spiegelman. https://www.washingtonpost.com/news/comic-riffs/wp/2016/08/11/why-maus-remains-the-greatest-graphic-novel-ever-written-30-years-later/?utm_term=.5e7c7f42833a